Skip to content

 The hardware that runs everything else on this site.

 Two parts that act like one.
-A segmented network (OPNsense + UniFi, six VLANs) and a self-learning climate + energy system (Homey Pro v18, 152 devices, BigQuery behind it).
+A segmented network (an open-source firewall, several VLANs) and a self-learning climate + energy system (a custom controller, with a BigQuery store behind it).
 The other technical projects on this site run on top of this.
-Documentation lives in two private repos — this page is the public version.
+The configuration itself lives in private repos — this page is the deliberately high-level public version, light on the specifics on purpose.

 • DATA 5-minute sample cadence → Cloud Run → BigQuery

-• STATUS Production · docs private · this page is the summary
+• STATUS Production · config private · this page is the summary

 01 · THE NETWORK